Overview of Activities Setup

 1

-You must create and activate an activities configuration for each object you use in Sales in the Redwood UX.
+You must create and activate an activities configuration for each object that you use in Sales for Redwood.
 You create an activities configuration by duplicating an existing one.

 Oracle provides a predefined configuration for each object.
 To use the predefined configuration, just copy it and activate it.
 To change what gets displayed in Activities for an object, you can edit your copy before activating it.